 Student Life at LTC is viewed as an integral part of your total educational experience.
 Being involved in activities beyond the classroom helps you broaden cultural horizons, create outlets for self-expression, prepare for the workplace, and have fun.
-Monies from the supplemental fee contribute to student recognition awards and student organization assistance and support all LTC Student Leadership Board (SLB) activities and services (in general).
+Monies from the supplemental fee contribute to student recognition awards and student organization assistance and support LTC Student Leadership Board (SLB) activities and services.
+For information email studentlife.slb@gotoltc.edu.

-Awards Reception
+Awards Celebration

-Each year, the college celebrates and recognizes students for academic excellence and student organization leadership at an Awards Reception held during spring semester.
-Program Excellence Award recipients are selected by program faculty and Student Organization Leadership Award recipients are selected by student organization advisor(s).
-Announcements and invitations to the Awards Reception are communicated in early April.
-For more information contact studentlife.slb@qotoltc.edu.
+Annually the college recognizes and celebrates students for academic, student organization leadership, and service excellence.
+Program Excellence Award recipients are selected by program faculty, Student Organization Leadership Award recipients are selected by student organization advisor(s), and recipient(s) of the Trevor J. Casper Service Excellence award are recognized by any staff member.
+Award recipients are notified of their selection in late April.
+For information email studentlife.slb@gotoltc.edu.